JoseRuiz01/MLRanking/README.md

 ### **2. Expanding Dataset**
    To cover more search variations, we add *custom queries* into the *LOINC Search* tool and download *CSV* files with the documents retrieved.
-   We included documents from the queries:
+   We did several experiments, but for the final version we included documents results for the following queries:
    - bilirubin in plasma
    - bilirubin
    - calcium in serum